The Excavator: Everything You Need To Know

 The machine could move up to 300 cubic yards a day compared to the 12 cubic yards that could be moved by a man.
 This machine was used to build the Panama Canal and dig the foundations of early skyscrapers.
 The machine was used and updated into the 1920s as tracked and wheeled equipment became more popular.
 In 1931 the last railroad shovel was shipped.

-Much like with the bulldozer and other pieces of equipment, there were various pieces that had to come together to create the excavator.
+Much like with the bulldozer and other pieces of equipment, various pieces had to come together to create the excavator.
 Sir W.G.
 Armstrong & Co. was a British business that had developed the hydraulic system that would be used in the modern excavator.

-Designed to use water instead of hydraulic fluid which is used now, this system was invented in 1882, the first hydraulic shovel – more similar to the one used today than the steam shovel – was patented by Kilcore Machine Co in Minnesota in 1897 and used the technology developed by Sir W.G.
+Designed to use water instead of hydraulic fluid, this system was invented in 1882.
+The first hydraulic shovel was patented by Kilgore Machine Co in Minnesota in 1897 and used the technology developed by Sir W.G.
 Armstrong & Co.

-None of these excavators could rotate the full 360 degrees that is now associated with the modern excavator.
+None of these excavators could rotate the full 360 degrees that exist now with the modern excavator.
 This didn’t happen until the 1960s when a French company called Poclain invented an excavator with cylinders and a hydraulic pump.
 The TY45 made history as the first fully revolving hydraulic excavator.